hkpeterpeter/finish_alert/readme.md

 # finish_alert

 Programs may run for a long time.
-It is useful to say something when the program finished.
+It is useful to say something when the program is finished.

-Here are some useful gists:

 ## macOS